zipkinlab/Policies/General Lab Guidelines.md

 have had time to look it over and think about it.

 The length of time between these meetings will vary, depending on your stage and immediate goals.
-Sometimes, we will meet a couple of time in a single week.
+Sometimes, we will meet a couple of times in a single week.
 Other times, it may not be for several weeks.
 However, it’s probably a good idea to check in at least monthly, even during times when you are busy with other, non-research related tasks (e.g., course work, teaching, etc.).

 ## Publishing